Shounak2003/AWS-Project/README.md

 #License

-This project is licensed under theGNU GENERAL PUBLIC LICENSE, allowing you to
+This project is licensed under the GNU GENERAL PUBLIC LICENSE, this guarantees that users are free to use, share, and modify the software without paying anyone for it